hitoshi-watase/sercrod/docs/reference/directives/ws-to.md

   - `*ws-to="%config.websocket.notifyUrl%"`

-The exact placeholder syntax and expansion rules are defined by Nablla’s global configuration and text expansion logic.
+The exact placeholder syntax and expansion rules are defined by Sercrod’s global configuration and text expansion logic.
 The important point is that `*ws-to` is not a full expression binding; it is a text template that is expanded into a plain string URL for `_ws_send`.

 #### Multiple connections per host

-A Nablla host can maintain multiple WebSocket connections, one per URL, as long as the browser and server allow it.
+A Sercrod host can maintain multiple WebSocket connections, one per URL, as long as the browser and server allow it.

 Internally, each host keeps a map from URL to a holder object that contains: